wwyaiykycnf/e621dl/README.md

 ```
 There's actually quite a bit of information here.
 Since last time **e621dl** was run (2014-06-25) there have been 7 uploads that match the search "shark".
 4 of these have been downloaded previously, so they will be skipped.
 But 3 are new, and they are downloaded.
 Once they have been downloaded, **e621dl** updates its last run date to today (2014-06-26).

+### Automate e621dl
 Savvy users should realize at this point that they could simply schedule **e621dl** to run nightly in the wee hours of the morning, and their local collection will always be up-to-date...
+However, how you do this is completely dependent on your platform and outside the scope of this guide.

-### Frequently Asked Questions
+## Frequently Asked Questions
 Please see the FAQ for solutions to common problems

 ## Feedback and Feature Requests
 If you have any ideas for how things might work better, or about features you'd like to see in the future, please send an email to wwyaiykycnf+features@gmail.com.
 I read every single email, so even if you think your idea is off-the-wall, please let me know and I'll see what I can do.

-### Donations
+## Donations
-If you've benefitted from this *free* project, please consider [buying me something on Amazon](http://amzn.com/w/20RZIUHXLO6R4)!
-Your support enables bug fixes, new features, and future development.
-Thanks for thinking of me!
+If you've benefitted from this *free* project, why not [buy me something on Amazon?](http://amzn.com/w/20RZIUHXLO6R4) There's tons of cheap bullshit on there I would totally get a kick out of owning.

+Alternatively, drop me an email and say thanks.
+Your support (monetary or not) provides me the motivation to keep fixing bugs and adding new features, so thanks for thinking of me!